DarkGhostHunter/Laraload/README.md

 * **You said "_soft-cut_", why is that?**

 Each file is loaded using `opcache_compile_file()`.
-If the last file is a class with links outside the list, PHP will issue some warnings, which is normal and intended.
+If the last file is a class with links outside the list, PHP will issue some warnings, which is normal and intended, but it won't compile the linked files if these were not added before.

 * **Can I just put all the files in my project?**